Circuit Technology Center

 1.1 Introduction

-Circuit boards are more complex today than ever before, but despite how severely damaged they may be, they can be repaired.
-Indeed the high value of many circuit boards demands that they be repaired.
-Even less expensive assemblies require repair because just-in-time manufacturing and tightly controlled production runs leave little room for the shortage.
+Circuit boards are more complex today than ever, but they can be repaired despite how severely damaged they may be.
+Indeed, the high value of many circuit boards demands that they be repaired.
+Even less expensive assemblies require repair because just-in-time manufacturing and tightly controlled production runs leave little room for shortages.

 Today's circuit boards have fine-pitch components, ball grid arrays, and fine-line circuits, making them challenging to repair.
 Yet, we're driven by simple economics and must repair damaged circuit boards whenever possible.
 This manual is designed to help you reliably repair assembled circuit boards that might otherwise be consigned to scrap.